 With new and exciting changes to the apprenticeship programme this year, we are currently in the process of adding new employer partners to our Nottingham consortium.
 This will ensure we continue to provide unique and innovative opportunities to our apprentices and will also allow us to extend the reach and impact of the programme on the local community.
 We will then be starting our next recruitment cycle for Nottingham in July 2018, so please contact us to register your interest: firstname.lastname@example.org.

 In partnership with The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry and the Hunter Foundation, the Welsh Rugby Union are developing 12 young apprentices as part of the Welsh Rugby Union Rugby Department workforce.
-The apprentices work within the community teams of the Cardiff Blues, Gwent Dragons and Ospreys and are also mentored by a range of WRU development staff, including the Apprentice Manager, Regional Managers, Regional Rugby Coordinators and the programme’s link officer.
+The apprentices work within the community teams of the Cardiff Blues, Gwent Dragons, Ospreys and Scarlets and are also mentored by a range of WRU development staff, including the Apprentice Manager, Regional Managers, Regional Rugby Coordinators and the programme’s apprenticeship officer.
 The young people are also gaining knowledge and hands on experience with the school club hub officers based in secondary schools and further education establishments within their assigned regions.